mui/mui-x/packages/x-tree-view-pro/README.md

-# MUI X Data Grid Pro
+# MUI X Tree View

-This package is the Pro plan edition of the Data Grid component.
+This package is the Pro plan edition of the Tree View components.
 It's part of [MUI X](https://mui.com/x/), an open-core extension of MUI Core, with advanced components.

 ## Installation